rednoah/VASH/README.md

 **Tutorial: Video Decoding w/ FFMPEG**

-So by now you have a collection of videos, but how can you retrieve (I-) Frames from it?
-Well, you could either write your own decoder for every possible format.
-Or you can be smart and use the help of 'ffmpeg' :)
+When working with a collection of videos, it will be necessary to efficiently decode frames no matter what source format the data has.
+As a consequence, you can either write your own decoder for every possible format.
+Or you can be smart and use the help of a tool such as 'ffmpeg' :) The following describes briefly how to invoke ffmpeg decoding from within your C/C++ application:
-* A simple tutorial can be found at http://dranger.com/ffmpeg/tutorial01.html
+* An introductory tutorial can be found at http://dranger.com/ffmpeg/tutorial01.html
 * Unfortunately, the tutorial is somewhat outdated, many of the functions used are deprecated today.
-* To save you a lot of Google'ing, here is an overview fitted to tutorial1.c:
+* To save you a lot of Google'ing, we provide you with an overview of necessary changes to tutorial1.c:
   * Use 'avformat_open_input_file' instead of 'av_open_input_file'
   * Use 'avformat_find_stream_info' instead of 'av_find_stream_info'
   * Use 'av_dump_format' instead of 'dump_format'